musictheory/piano.js/README.md

 As the MIT license is generally unsuitable for media, the piano sounds found in this repository are additionally licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+CC BY 4.0 was chosen instead of [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/) due to [issues with interpreting the NonCommercial license element](https://wiki.creativecommons.org/NonCommercial_interpretation).
+Specifically, we want to be certain that piano.js can be used for educational purposes, even if the institute in question accepts tuition charges.

+That said, Mats Helgesson has always requested that his samples be available for free and not sold.
+Please respect Mats' wishes and do not use the source audio files (from the `samples/Input` directory) as part of a commercial sound library.